-I did something I’ve never done before.
-I went to the bookstore for a specifically colored book cover.
+I did something I’ve never done before to get Windfall.
+Went to the bookstore for a specifically colored book cover.

 I have a color coordinated bookshelf and needed one yellow book, and one pink book.
 The yellow one ended up being an Umberto Eco, but I could find any interesting pink ones in my usual fiction section.
 The bookshelf needed to be complete, so I went to the YA section.
 Where they have many pink books.